U.S. judge orders 9/11 suspects' CIA experience kept secret

 The protective order safeguarding classified information in the case was signed on December 6 by the judge, Army Colonel James Pohl, and unsealed on Wednesday.

-It is not limited to documents formally labelled "Top Secret" by the CIA or produced by the government, but also prohibits disclosure of the defendants' own "observations and experiences" in the secret CIA detention, rendition and interrogation program.
+It is not limited to documents formally labeled "Top Secret" by the CIA or produced by the government, but also prohibits disclosure of the defendants own "observations and experiences" in the secret CIA detention, rendition and interrogation program.

 Pohl is the chief judge overseeing the war crimes tribunals established by the United States to try foreign captives on terrorism-related charges at the Guantanamo Bay U.S. Naval Base in Cuba.